ID TECH Partners with Bluefin on PCI-Validated P2PE Solutions

 Bluefin’s 2014 validation efforts centered on ID TECH’s SecuRED and SREDKey card readers.
 Within the first several months, Bluefin had its first major P2PE deployment with The Hillman Group, using the SecuRED, a Secure Reading and Exchange of Data (SRED) magnetic stripe reader.

 Established in 1964, The Hillman Group provides an array of products for commercial and residential uses to over 21,000 businesses including Lowe’s, Home Depot, PetSmart, PETCO, Sears, Ace Hardware, True Value, and Walmart.
 Hillman is the leader in today’s market for fasteners, keys, letters, numbers, signs (LNS), and engraving.

 The Hillman Group selected Bluefin’s solution with ID TECH’s SecuRED for its automated custom engraving kiosk, as a way to reduce the number of applicable PCI DSS requirements for their CDE while safeguarding their brand against the possibility of a costly card data breach.
 Today, the company has deployed more than 2,000 SecuRED devices in their kiosks.

-Apart from being more secure — which is the primary focus —PCI P2PE payment solutions offer better return on investment for merchants, because over time they drastically reduce the cost of compliance for merchants.
+Apart from being more secure — which is the primary focus —PCI P2PE payment solutions offer a better return on investment for merchants because over time they drastically reduce the cost of compliance for merchants.